Morningstar88/X/A_New_Script_MASTER.md

 <br>
 <br>

-<h1 align="center">XingXing, 星幸, Crowdfunding Market Microfinance Framework</h1>

-## Learn How to Talk About Kalki to Users and Investors
+## Kalki Scripts: Learn How to Talk About Kalki to Users and Investors

 ### What does your app do?